Is it legal? Understanding Malaysia's Fireworks Laws (2026)

-As the leading guide on consumer pyrotechnics in Malaysia, our mission is to ensure that every celebration remains joyful and accident-free.
-With the recent legalization of KDN approved fireworks, it is more critical than never for the public to understand the distinctions between authorized consumer items and prohibited explosives (Saman Prevention).
+As the leading guide on consumer pyrotechnics in Malaysia, our mission is to ensure that every celebration remains joyful and accident-free in 2026.
+With the recent legalization of KDN approved fireworks 2026, it is more critical than ever for the public to understand the distinctions between authorized consumer items like Happy Boom fireworks legal status and prohibited explosives.

-The Explosives Act 1957 governs the importation, possession, and use of all pyrotechnic materials.
-Violations can result in severe penalties, including imprisonment and heavy fines.
-This guide serves as the definitive reference for compliance.
+As per KDN guidelines, the Explosives Act 1957 governs the importation, possession, and use of all pyrotechnic materials.
+Violations can result in severe penalties.
+This guide serves as the definitive reference for compliance when buying fireworks legally in Malaysia.

-The Ministry of Home Affairs (KDN) has authorized specific categories of "Happy Boom" and "Pop-Pop" style fireworks for public use.
+The Ministry of Home Affairs (KDN) has authorized the official list of 45 legal fireworks, specifically categories of "Happy Boom" and "Pop-Pop firecrackers Malaysia" for public use.
 These items are classified as Class 1.4G (low hazard) and are strictly regulated.
+Always refer to the most recent fireworks price list 2026 Malaysia to avoid scams.

 1. Sparklers (Dawai Emas)